-The novel coronavirus disease 2019 (COVID-19) pandemic has presented significant challenges to health care systems worldwide, as approximately 14.4% to 16% of those hospitalized require admission to an intensive care unit (ICU).1,2 The rapid evolution of this pandemic has strained ICU capacities to unprecedented levels.3,4 Uncommon circumstances such as need for surge ICU space, reallocation of nursing staff, and the accompanying multiple care transitions continue to present unique challenges to well-established ICU workflows.3
+The COVID-19 pandemic has presented significant challenges to health care systems worldwide, as approximately 14.4% to 16% of those hospitalized require admission to an intensive care unit (ICU).1,2 The rapid evolution of this pandemic has strained ICU capacities to unprecedented levels.3,4 Uncommon circumstances such as need for surge ICU space, reallocation of nursing staff, and the accompanying multiple care transitions continue to present unique challenges to well-established ICU workflows.3

 These issues have been compounded by uncertainties about the natural history of the disease and a lack of established treatment guidelines.5 Such uncertainties notwithstanding, certain clinical patterns have emerged among critically ill patients with COVID-19 who have been admitted to ICUs.6 Most of these patients arrive in the ICU in a hyperinflammatory, prothrombotic state, with acute respiratory distress syndrome (ARDS) as the key manifestation.